IcecreamArtist/CLRS_Algorithms/os1.md

 the efficiency, the CPU execution must be interrupted after part of the execution is done.
-Therefore, this process changes states from running back to ready to let the other processes have changes to be executed.
+Therefore, this process changes states from running back to ready to let the other processes have chances to be executed.
+The process is now in the list of processes again.

 ![img_15.png](img_15.png)
 (1)